enzoveltri/pythia/README.md

 Please note that for all colab notebooks is required a google cloud storage bucket to store the model and the data.

 Trained models can be found here:

 - Schema ambiguity model: https://drive.google.com/drive/folders/190eDcbIZ0r3cWvioBieeQAtXOBoy6X5Y?usp=sharing.
-Put the downloaded file in a $AMB_MODEL_DIR$ folder
+Put the downloaded file in a AMB_MODEL_DIR folder
 - Sentence generator model: https://drive.google.com/drive/folders/1V8hWGW6U69BFt6NgWb_ZvnVouUWQstzE?usp=sharing.
-Put the downloaded file in a $SENTENCE_GEN_DIR$ folder
+Put the downloaded file in a SENTENCE_GEN_DIR folder

 # Pythia API
 - src/pythia contains the API.
 The main algorithm is implemented in PythiaT5.py.
-Change the MODEL_POSITION variable in T5Engine class to your $AMB_MODEL_DIR$.
-Change the MODEL_POSITION variavle in T5SentenceGenerator to your $SENTENCE_GEN_DIR$.
+Change the MODEL_POSITION variable in T5Engine class to your AMB_MODEL_DIR.
+Change the MODEL_POSITION variavle in T5SentenceGenerator to your SENTENCE_GEN_DIR.
 The template based algorithm is implemented in Pythia.py.
 PythiaT5 will be integrated with the front-end in the next version.
 - Scripts to fine-tune and test a T5-based annotator are available in ```src/pythia/T5Annotator/```.